What is Google ads auction?

 The process that determines whether or not your ad will be shown and the ad position it will have on the page.
 Every time someone searches on Google, a new ad auction starts.
 It’s an RTB (Real-time bidding) through Google’s ad-exchange called as Google Doubleclick.

 QS is an aggregated estimate of how well a keyword has performed in past ad auctions for a particular ad group.
 It is based on past performance data.
 Google assigns a number from 0-10 to every keyword that’s been used in an ad group.
+And, the more this number, the better Google ads quality score and better conversion rate.
 The 3 components that Google considers to calculate the keyword’s QS:

 - CTR (Click-through rate)